varigence/docs/bimlflex/reference-documentation/DvProcessOnStage.md

 # Process On Stage

-Should the Data Vault stored procedure be called after the Extract has been applied.
+Determines whether the Data Vault stored procedure is called after the Extract has been done.
 For Azure projects this must be combined with "AzureStageOnExtract".

 Notes:
 * This setting is part of the `Data Vault` settings category.